Fast, Simple, Accurate: Why Assessment Speed Actually Matters

 It's Thursday afternoon.
 Your reading data is due by the end of the week.
 You've got 30 children to assess.
 How long have you got?

 If you're using traditional running records, you're looking at 10-15 minutes per child.
 That's 4-7 hours of assessment time.
 Even if you squeeze in 30 minutes here and there, you're burning your lunch breaks, your PPA time and probably staying late on Friday (not to mention the fact that the children you need to assess have probably gone home!).
+If you're not sure where to start, take a look at our step-by-step guide to fluency assessment – but the real question isn't how to assess.
+It's how to assess fast enough to actually make it worthwhile.

 And here's the thing: you'll do it once this term, maybe twice if you're lucky and then you won't look at fluency again until the spring.
 Or at all.